-Emily Strauss teaches Big Bank Regulation, Securities Litigation and Enforcement, and Business Associations.
-Her work has appeared in the U.C.
+Emily Strauss teaches Business Associations, Big Bank Regulation, and Securities Litigation and Enforcement.
+Her work has appeared or is forthcoming in the Southern California Law Review, U.C.
 Irvine Law Review, Law & Contemporary Problems, and the Boston University Law Review, and has been cited in outlets such as Bloomberg and Reuters.

 Prior to joining the Duke Law faculty in 2016, Strauss was an attorney with Sullivan & Cromwell LLP in New York.
 She was a member of the litigation department, and her practice focused on securities litigation and criminal and regulatory investigations, including fraud, antitrust, executive misconduct, and bribery-related matters.
 Previously, Strauss was Special Counsel at a nonprofit promoting the rule of law in developing countries.